odan/odan.github.io/_posts/2020-05-25-slim4-logging.md

 }
 ```

-You can also combine the file- and the console handler:
+You can also combine the file and console handlers:

 ```php
 public function __construct(LoggerFactory $logger) {